Shelling heard around Syrian town after Turkish-U.S. ceasefire deal | CBC News

 Shelling heard around Syrian town after Turkish-U.S. ceasefire deal

-Shelling and gunfire resounded around the northeast Syrian town of Ras al Ain on Friday, a day after Turkey agreed with the United States to pause its offensive in Syria for five days to let Kurdish forces withdraw.
+Shelling and gunfire resounded around the northeast Syrian town of Ras al-Ayn on Friday, a day after Turkey agreed with the United States to pause its offensive in Syria for five days to let Kurdish forces withdraw.

 Machine-gun fire and shelling could be heard from the Turkish town of Ceylanpinar across the border from the town, and smoke rose from one part of the Syrian town.

-The truce was announced some 13 hours earlier by U.S. Vice-President Mike Pence after talks in Ankara with Turkish President Tayyip Erdogan.
+The truce announced Thursday by U.S. Vice-President Mike Pence after talks in Ankara, the Turkish capital, with President Tayyip Erdogan.
 Turkey agreed to the five-day pause to let the Kurdish-led SDF militia withdraw from a "safe zone" Ankara had sought to capture.

 The deal was praised by U.S. President Donald Trump, who said it would save "millions of lives," while Turkey cast it as a complete victory.

 If implemented, the deal would achieve all the main objectives Turkey announced when it launched its assault on Oct.
-9: control of a strip of Syria more than 30 kilometres deep, with the Kurdish-led Syrian Democratic Forces (SDF) — once U.S. allies in the years long fight against Islamic State — obliged to pull out.
+9: control of a strip of Syria more than 30 kilometres deep, with the SDF — once U.S. allies in the years long fight against Islamic State (ISIS) — obliged to pull out.

 Republican and Democratic senators accused Trump of having betrayed the Kurdish allies who were vital in fighting Islamic State militants, of brushing aside the humanitarian costs of Turkey's invasion and of being outwitted by Ankara.